See if UPIKE is a good fit for you and take the next steps in becoming a student.

 Undergraduate Departmental Assessment Exam

 These online-proctored assessments are administered on campus in March/April and October/November.
-You will be contacted by email outlining dates, times and locations.
+Candidates for graduation will be contacted by email outlining dates, times and locations.

 Graduate Departmental Assessments